hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/1-intro.md

 # Version Control by USB stick <!-- .element class="stroke" -->

 note:
-When I started my first Software Development job, we did 'Version Control by USB Stick'.
+When I started my first Software Development job, USB sticks played a vital part in our version control strategy.
+Because there we did 'Version Control by USB Stick'.
 [tell the story, including the 'integration laptop' which was an Exchange resource in Outlook with its own calendar] Eventually we switched to...
 CVS.
 Very modern.